Add IPv6 Support To Your Server-side GTM Load Balancer

 - Verify with

-As you probably noticed, this was not very difficult to do with an existing load balancing stack.
-The payoff is concrete: IPv6 users reach your SGTM endpoint without address translation, so the client_ip_address your Meta tags collect (and other vendors!) matches what the client-side tags recorded.
+While working with the certificate map is a bit of a hassle (hopefully it will be fully UI-managed soon!), the payoff is concrete: IPv6 users reach your SGTM endpoint without address translation, so the client_ip_address your Meta tags collect (and other vendors!) matches what the client-side tags recorded.
 Better IP matching means better event deduplication and more reliable attribution.

 Let me know in the comments if you run into anything unexpected!